 No need to cook

 By the way, raw sauerkraut is particularly beneficial for body and health.
 Those who can tolerate it should enjoy a raw sauerkraut nutrition as often as possible.
-For variation, you can also mix the raw sauerkraut with grapes, pineapple pieces or small diced red pepper.
+For variation, you can also mix the raw kraut with grapes, pineapple pieces or small diced red pepper.

 If you prefer to cook it don’t overdo it – 25 minutes are more than enough, because long cooking destroys vitamins and leaves the vegetables rather bland and lax.
 For a sauerkraut salad it is not necessary anyway, because the fermented cabbage is already cooked.